finmech/BUILDING-TELEGRAM-BOT-IN-PYTHON/README.md

 # Telegram Bot Libraries

-As you have seen, telegram provides plethora of methods and APIs to handle the bot through any language, the open source community has developed a python client using these API under the hood to increase developer's productivity.
+As you have seen, telegram provides a plethora of methods and APIs to handle the bot through any language, the open-source community has developed a python client using these API under the hood to increase developer's productivity.

 The one I will be using is [python-telegram-bot](https://github.com/python-telegram-bot/python-telegram-bot).
 While making this course, it has approx. _10k stars_, _38 open issues_ and last commit was made _2 days ago_